stan-dev/stan-dev.github.io/events/stancon2023/index.md

 # [Tutorials](#tutorials)

 _Listed below are confirmed tutorials.
 Proposals for tutorials are reviewed and accepted on a rolling basis throughout April 30th._

+**Fundamentals of Stan**\
+**Instructor:** Charles Margossian (Flatiron Institute).
+This course serves as an introduction to Stan and may be used as a stepping stone before taking more advanced tutorials.

 **Introduction to Bayesian hierarchical modeling using Stan and brms**\
 **Instructor:** Mitzi Morris (Columbia University) and Mike Lawrence (Axem Neurotechnology)